Optimus970803/C-_Programming/README.md

   - [ ] Multiple requests -> As thousands of users can search data simultaneously on a web server, even the fast server fails while searching the data.

 - To solve the above-mentioned problems, data structures come to rescue.
 Data can be organized in a data structure in such a way that all items may not be required to be searched, and the required data can be searched almost instantly.

+## Execution Time Cases

+- There are three cases which are usually used to compare various data structure's execution time in a relative manner.
+  - [ ] Worst Case −> This is the scenario where a particular data structure operation takes maximum time it can take.
+If an operation's worst case time is ƒ(n) then this operation will not take more than ƒ(n) time where ƒ(n) represents function of n.

+  - [ ] Average Case −> This is the scenario depicting the average execution time of an operation of a data structure.
+If an operation takes ƒ(n) time in execution, then m operations will take mƒ(n) time.

+  - [ ] Best Case −> This is the scenario depicting the least possible execution time of an operation of a data structure.
+If an operation takes ƒ(n) time in execution, then the actual operation may take time as the random number which would be maximum as ƒ(n).